superbrobenji/nvim/readme.md

 #### Config files

-- Copy the files from kitty-config into the kitty folder in your config path.
+- Copy the files from [kitty-config](https://github.com/superbrobenji/dotfiles/tree/master/.config/kitty) into the kitty folder in your config path.

 ### Installing tmux and fzf

 #### Installing tmux

 - Run `sudo apt-get install tmux` for ubuntu or `brew install tmux` for mac users.
-- copy the contents of `tmux-setup` into your home directory.
+- copy the contents of [tmux.tokyonight.conf](https://github.com/superbrobenji/dotfiles/blob/master/tmux.tokyonight.conf) into your home directory and [scripts](https://github.com/superbrobenji/dotfiles/tree/master/.local) into your .local file.

 #### Installing fzf